[2015 Paris Climate Conference | 30/11/15 - 11/12/15]

 Having said all that, I truly hope I'm wrong.
 I hope Paris does what no COP has ever done and wildly exceeds all expectations to finally set us on a track to a net zero carbon future.
 If that happens, I'll be the first person cracking open the organic, carbon-neutral champagne.

-But even if the 21st COP doesn't go that far, I'll still crack open a micro-brewed beer or two if Paris, as I suspect it will, successfully opens up the market just a little bit more for the cleantech entrepreneurs and investors who are rapidly putting their money where the zero-carbon economic opportunites lie.
+But even if the 21st COP doesn't go that far, I'll still crack open a micro-brewed beer or two if Paris, as I suspect it will, successfully opens up the market just a little bit more for the cleantech entrepreneurs and investors who are rapidly putting their money where the zero-carbon economic opportunities lie.

 Because that will be an outcome worth celebrating and will probably create more lasting momentum in the fight to address climate change than any hard-fought-for compromise of a political solution ever will.